How To Find Run-Down Homes For Sale

 Real estate agents have inside information and access to MLS listings a lot faster than you could find on your own.
 Plus, with a real estate agent’s networking, you may find other professionals who point you in the right direction to buy the perfect investment property.

-7. Look for homes for sale by owner: Oftentimes for sale by owner homes are run down or owners in need of a quick sale.
+7. Look for homes for sale by owner: Oftentimes for sale by owner homes (FSBO) are run down or owners in need of a quick sale.
 They often don’t want the expense of using a real estate agent because the profits in the home (if any) are so small.

 You can tell by looking at homes for sale by owner if they’re run down or not just by driving past them.
 An immaculate looking home may just be an owner who doesn’t want to deal with a real estate agent, but a run-down home will have the telltale signs of needing a fast (and possibly cash) sale.